vharmain/heroku-clj-docker/README.md

 ## Observations and notes

 * One of the least painful Docker deployment experiences I've had
+* I first tried running the container with `CMD clj -m example.server` but clj somehow fails to find `.m2` and downloads dependencies each time the container is started.
+I wasn't able to reproduce this issue locally with Docker.
+See `Dockerfile-no-uberjar`.
 * Heroku has [some
   limitations](https://devcenter.heroku.com/articles/container-registry-and-runtime#known-issues-and-limitations)
   with Docker